2011 IZOD IndyCar World Championship: Legacy

-The rear wheel pods introduced to IndyCar in 2012 intended to prevent cars from becoming airborne when hitting another in the rear proved to be ineffective as there were major crashes resulting from such contact, including Dario Franchitti's career-ending crash during the 2013 race in Houston, as well as the 2017 Indianapolis 500 involving Scott Dixon.
+The rear wheel pods introduced to IndyCar in 2012 intended to prevent cars from becoming airborne when hitting another in the rear proved to be ineffective as there were major crashes resulting from such contact, including Dario Franchitti's career-ending crash during the 2013 race in Houston (where he launched off of Takuma Sato, who was already loose and trying to recover), as well as the 2017 Indianapolis 500 involving Scott Dixon (where he launched off the car of Jay Howard, who was already in the middle of his own incident).
 In addition the pods were often ripped from cars from light contact, placing hazardous debris on the track.
 As a result, the rear pods were eliminated for 2018.

 In March 2016, during the Kobalt 400 NASCAR weekend, Fox Sports reporter Jamie Little, who was on the ESPN broadcast and drove to University Medical Center as part of post-crash coverage, and Wheldon's close friend Brent Brush placed a memorial plaque at the site Wheldon's car impacted the catch fencing post.
-For the 2022 NASCAR October weekend as Las Vegas, Nick Yeoman, an INDYCAR Radio broadcaster, worked the PRN broadcast in Turn 2 near near the Wheldon plaque.
+For the 2022 NASCAR October weekend as Las Vegas, Nick Yeoman, an INDYCAR Radio broadcaster, worked the PRN broadcast in Turn 2 near the Wheldon plaque.
 Yeoman posted on Twitter, "Here’s to remembering legends and creating better memories on October 16th," while showing the Wheldon memorial and his broadcast position.

-INDYCAR returned to Las Vegas Motor Speedway in January 2022 during the Consumer Electronics Show, with the Indy Autonomous Challenge at the Consumer Electronics Show in Las Vegas, which was repeated in 2023.
-The car is an Indy NXT chassis modified for the challenge.
-The PoliMOVE team of Politecnico di Milano and the University of Alabama has won both events.
-Speeds reached 180 MPH in the 2023 challenge at CES.
+INDYCAR returned to the Las Vegas Motor Speedway slightly over a decade later in January 2022 with the Indy Autonomous Challenge, held as part of the Consumer Electronics Show, using Indy NXT Dallara spec chassis modified for the challenge.
+The PoliMOVE team of Politecnico di Milano and the University of Alabama won the first two events.
+Speeds reached 180 mph in the 2023 challenge at CES.
+Technical University of Munich defeated the University of Virginia in finals of the 2024 Las Vegas round.